xiangjunn/tp/docs/DeveloperGuide.md

   Use case resumes from step 3.

 * *a.
-User chooses not to link event to contact.
+User chooses not to link event to contacts.

+  Use case ends.

 **9. Use case: UC9 - Undo a command**